These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 D. All of these choices are correct

-Which of the bands available to Technician Class operators have mode-restricted sub-bands?
+Which of the bands above 30 MHz that are available to Technician Class operators have mode-restricted sub-bands?

 C. The 6 meter, 2 meter, and 1.25 meter bands